 One of its propositions was that merchants belonged to those exploiting the peasants, and therefore wholesale and retail business had to be suppressed and controlled as far as possible, particularly by a control of important goods like salt and iron.
-This was the famous salt and iron debate (reflected in the book Yantielun 鹽鐵論) as a result of which the imperial state assumed the monopoly of the salt trade, and reaped high benefits from its taxation.
+This was the famous salt and iron debate (reflected in the book Yantielun 鹽鐵論) as a result of which the imperial state assumed the monopoly of the salt trade (see salt tax), and reaped high benefits from its taxation.
 The state tried to check the accumulation of capital by merchants and moneylenders.
 They were taxed at 1 suan 算 (120 qian 錢) of money for each 2,000 qian of profit.
 Craftsmen were likewise taxed, at a rate of 1 suan per 4,000 qian of profit.
 Even for the ownership of a transport vehicle 2 suan of money were to be paid (annually), and owners of boats paid 1 suan per 5 zhang 丈 (a length measure, see weights and measures) of boats.
 Merchants not correctly reporting their profits were punished severely.
-Some historians explained that these measured led to the ruin of many a merchant family during the Han period.
+Some historians explained that these measures led to the ruin of many a merchant family during the Han period.

 Emperor Wen 魏文帝 (r.
 220-226) of the Wei dynasty 曹魏 (220-265) lowered the taxes to be paid at passes and fords (guan jin 關津) and reintroduced the ancient custom of a tax of 10 per cent on the income or revenue.
 Traders on markets were taxed at a rate of 4 per cent, after their income was assessed.
-For the sales of serfs, horses and cattle, as well as of real estate and houses, the government taxed according to official certificates (wenjuan 文券) recording the value of the traded object.
+For the sale of serfs, horses and cattle, as well as of real estate and houses, the government taxed according to official certificates (wenjuan 文券) recording the value of the traded object.
 This assessment was called shugu 輸估, in contrast to "spontaneous assessment" (sangu 散估) for objects whose value was not officially verified.
-Special custom taxes existed during the Eastern Jin period 東晉 (317-420), where the passing of pontoon bridges was taxed (hengshui 桁稅), and under the Southern Qi 南齊 (479-502), where the use of draft oxen at fords was used (niulaishui 牛埭稅).
+Special custom taxes existed during the Eastern Jin period 東晉 (317-420), where the passing of pontoon bridges was taxed (hengshui 桁稅), and under the Southern Qi 南齊 (479-502), where the use of draft oxen at fords was taxed (niulaishui 牛埭稅).

-The early Tang dynasty 唐 (618-907) abolished the use of customs and fords as points of payment, but it was reintroduced in 782, with a taxation rate of 20 per cent for capital transported.
+The early Tang dynasty 唐 (618-907) abolished the use of customs and fords as points of payment, but it was reintroduced in 782, with a taxation rate of 20 per cent for capital goods transported.
 In addition to that, the production of bamboo, timber, tea and lacquer were taxed at ten per cent.
 This kind of tax on industrial goods was retained by the Song 宋 (960-1279), Yuan 元 (1279-1368) and Ming 明 (1368-1644) dynasties, under the names choujie 抽解 or choufen 抽分.

 The highly urbanized and commercialized economy of the Song period made commercial taxes the main source of state income, at least for some time.
 In other ages, agriculture was the main source of state revenues.
-In 960 Emperor Taizu 宋太祖 of the Song issued rules for the taxation of commerce (Shangshui zeli 商稅則例).
+In 960 Emperor Taizu 宋太祖 (r.
+960-975) of the Song issued rules for the taxation of commerce (Shangshui zeli 商稅則例).
 There were custom and market taxes, taxes on cloth, household wares (shiqi 什器), fragrances and drugs (xiangyao 香藥), precious stones, domestic animals (particularly sheep and pigs), the business in real estate, and tea and salt.
 Contraband was severely punished.
 Taxation rates were regulated in detail.
-Travelling merchants were taxed by the passage tax ( 過稅), but also settled enterprises (zhushui 住稅), the former at a rate of 2 per cent, the latter at 3 per cent.
-Some authors lamented that "even empty markets were taxes, and boats without merchandise".
+Travelling merchants were taxed by the passage tax (guoshui 過稅), but also settled enterprises (zhushui 住稅), the former at a rate of 2 per cent, the latter at 3 per cent.
+Some authors lamented that "even empty markets were taxed, and boats without merchandise".

 In 1853 the likin tax (lijin 釐金) was introduced, which was a more modern type of commercial tax.